tomasflopes/omnistackweek10/README.md

 ### `git clone https://github.com/tomas050302/omnistackweek10.git`

-You need to create a file named `mongooseSettings.js` inside the `config` folder inside `backend`.
+You need to create a folder named **config** inside the `backend` folder, and then, inside of it create a file named `mongooseSettings.js`.
-Inside this folder you just need to get your mongoose access url and paste it after
+On the code of this folder you just need to get your mongoose access url and paste like this

 ### `module.exports = 'your url'`